 Long before Alcatraz became home to some of the most notorious outlaws in the country, it was known as a place to be avoided by Native Americans who believed it to contain evil spirits.
-These Native Americans, called the Ohlone (a Miwok Indian word meaning “western people”), often utilized the island as a place of isolation or banishment for members violating tribal laws.
+These Native Americans called the Ohlone (a Miwok Indian word meaning “western people”), often utilized the island as a place of isolation or banishment for members violating tribal laws.
 Despite the legends of evil spirits, Alcatraz was also used by the Indians as an area for food gathering, especially bird eggs and sea-life.

-The first Europeans to visit the island were the Spanish in 1769, who named it “Isla de los Alcatraces,” or “Island of the Pelicans,” for its large pelican colony.
+The first Europeans to visit the island were the Spanish in 1769, who named it “Isla de Los Alcatraces,” or “Island of the Pelicans,” for its large pelican colony.
 Later the name was shortened to Alcatraz.
-When the Spanish began to build the many missions of SouthernCalifornia, many of the native Ohlone utilized the island as a hiding place to escape the “forced” Christianity imposed upon them.
+When the Spanish began to build the many Southern California missions, many of the native Ohlone utilized the island as a hiding place to escape the “forced” Christianity imposed upon them.

 Fort Alcatraz (1850-1907)

 The rest of the fortress would take years to complete, as most of the area laborers were much more interested in prospecting for gold rather than the back-breaking work of building Fort Alcatraz.
 Another cause of delay was the lack of quality building materials.
 While some sandstone was quarried on nearby Angel Island, much of the granite used in the building had to be imported from China.

 The first deaths of the island occurred in 1857 when the crew was excavating a roadway between the wharf and the guardhouse.
 Suddenly, a 7,000 cubic-yard landslide buried several of the laborers, and two men were killed.